imfl/data-mining/README.md

 ![demo](image/demo.gif)

 *A demo of my code.
-Note how fast the optimized algorithms are, compared with brutal force.
-Over 95% of the computation is spared.*
+Note how fast the optimized algorithms are, compared with brutal force.*
+*Over 95% of the computation is saved.*

 ## Introducing Dynamic Time Warping Distance into Matrix Profile